California Golden Bears: Cross country

 The University of California's intercollegiate cross country team is under the direction of head coach Bobby Lockhart, who took over the program in 2019 after spending time at UNC-Chapel Hill and Oklahoma State.

-The California Golden Bears men's cross country team appeared in the NCAA tournament five times, with their highest finish being 16th place in the 2007–08 school year.
+The California Golden Bears men's cross country team appeared in the NCAA Cross Country Championships five times, with their highest finish being 16th place in the 2007–08 school year.

 Rifle (discontinued)

 Men's rifle began intercollegiate competition at the University of California in the 19th century and won 5 national championships in the 1950s.
 At that time, the national event required five firing members per team, one alternate, a team captain and a coach.
 The national championship competition consisted of ten shots per firing member at 50 feet, indoors.

 Rugby

+The Golden Bears rugby team has won 33 championships since the national collegiate championships for rugby began in 1980.
+Current head coach and Cal alumnus Jack Clark took over the team in 1984, and has achieved prolonged success, leading the Bears to 28 national titles, including twelve consecutive championships from 1991 to 2002, five more consecutive titles from 2004 to 2008, and back-to-back titles in 2010 to 2011 and 2016 to 2017.

-Cal also competes in the Collegiate Rugby Championship (CRC), the highest profile college rugby sevens tournament in the US.
-The CRC is held every June at PPL Park in Philadelphia and is broadcast live on NBC.
-Cal reached the finals of the 2010 CRC, losing to Utah in the finals in sudden death extra time, and finished third in the 2012 CRC.
+Cal also has competed in the Collegiate Rugby Championship (CRC), the highest profile college rugby sevens tournament in the U.S., winning the title each year from 2013 to 2017.
+The CRC was held every June from 2011 through 2019 at Subaru Park in the Philadelphia area.
+Cal also reached the finals of the 2010 CRC, losing to Utah in sudden death extra time, and finished third in the 2012 CRC.
 Cal won the 2013, 2014, 2015 and 2016 CRC titles.

 In September 2010, the university announced that rugby would be one of five varsity sports cut as a cost-cutting measure, though the team would have continued to represent the university as a "varsity club sport."
 A large group of rugby supporters organized to oppose the relegation.
 On February 11, 2011, the administration reversed its decision on rugby and two other sports, thus continuing them as sponsored varsity sports.